Nutrition care plans provide communication for nutrition care between residents and members of the interdisciplinary team (IDT).

-Residents do have the right to refuse certain treatments that the IDT team believes may help the resident reach their highest practicable level of well-being or to keep the resident safe.
+Residents do have the right to refuse certain treatments that the IDT team believes may help them reach their highest practicable level of well-being or to keep them safe.

 In these situations — particularly those that pose a risk to the resident’s health or safety, such as the refusal of thickened liquids — the nutrition care plan should identify the care or service being declined, the risk associated with that choice, and efforts by the IDT to educate the resident and representative, if applicable.

 Nutrition Care Planning Styles and Examples